 The tournament map pool consists of 5 maps total.
 There will be no map vetoes.
 The map pool for each round is as follows:

 2.1 - Please read the ESOC Guide to Scheduling!

 2.2 - Players must respond with the times they are available to play in their dedicated scheduling thread.
 Players will then play out their games on the given maps.

 2.3 - Posts in scheduling topics will be considered along with interaction with admins when making decisions regarding scheduling.
 Other communications will not be considered.

-3.1 - It is every players responsibility to work with tournament administration for the casting of games.
+3.1 - It is every players responsibility to work with tournament staff for the casting of games.

 3.2 - If a player is more than 15 minutes late to a casted match, the defaulted player will be forced to lock his civilization first in Game 1.